gspetro-NOAA/ufs-glossary/docs/source/ufs-glossary.rst

    CAM
    convection-allowing models
       Convection-allowing models (CAMs) are models that run on high-resolution grids (usually with grid spacing at 4km or less).
 They are able to resolve the effects of small-scale convective processes.
 They typically run several times a day to provide frequent forecasts (e.g., hourly or subhourly).

+   Coupler
+      See :term:`Mediator`.

+   cron
+   crontab
+   cron table
+      Cron is a job scheduler accessed through the command-line on UNIX-like operating systems.
+It is useful for automating tasks such as the ``rocotorun`` command, which launches each workflow task in the SRW App.
+Cron periodically checks a cron table (aka crontab) to see if any tasks are are ready to execute.
+If so, it runs them.

+   CRTM
+      `Community Radiative Transfer Model <https://www.jcsda.org/jcsda-project-community-radiative-transfer-model>`__.
+CRTM is a fast and accurate radiative transfer model developed at the `Joint Center for Satellite Data Assimilation <https://www.jcsda.org/>`__ (JCSDA) in the United States.
+It is a sensor-based radiative transfer model and supports more than 100 sensors, including sensors on most meteorological satellites and some from other remote sensing satellites.

    cycle
    cycles